Delhi reports 77 new COVID-19 cases, 2 deaths | Health

 - India

-With the new cases, the overall infection tally in the city climbs to 14,36,026.
+With the new cases, the overall infection tally in the city climbed to 14,36,026.
 Of this, over 14.10 lakh patients have recovered from the disease.

 The death toll now stands at 25,046.